-Public active open space: 20± acres

-Private active open space: 11± acres
+Public active open space: $20\pm$ acresPrivate active open space: $11\pm$ acresPassive open space: $220\pm$ acres

-Passive open space: 220± acres

-- (2) A ten-foot-wide master plan hiker/biker trail shall be located in the Collington Branch Steam Valley, and the six-foot feeder trails shall be located near the development pods. - (3) In the event of a townhouse or multifamily, a buffer area shall be located between Leeland Road and any townhouse or multifamily development sufficient to appropriately screen these units with plantings, as determined by the staff of the Development Review Division, from view from the roadway and to retain the current wooded character of the frontage, consistent with the buffering for Leeland Road as shown on SDP-1603. - (4) A small activity recreation area shall be centrally located within the proposed development, as shown in the Basic Plan submitted in May 2005. - (5) The amenities proposed for the mixed retirement development shall be listed on the face of the

-Comprehensive Design Plan.
+- (2) A ten-foot-wide master plan hiker/biker trail shall be located in the Collington Branch Steam Valley, and the six-foot feeder trails shall be located near the development pods. - (3) A buffer area shall be located between Leeland Road and any townhouse or multifamily development, sufficient to fully screen these units from view from the roadway, and to retain the current wooded character of the frontage, consistent with the buffering for Leeland Road as shown on Specific Design Plan SDP-1603. - (4) A small activity recreation area shall be centrally located within the proposed development, as shown in the Basic Plan submitted in May 2005. - (5) The amenities proposed for the mixed retirement development shall be listed on the face of the Comprehensive Design Plan.